Digital Nomad Life in Tumbaco, Ecuador

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Tumbaco involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in Tumbaco to find one that suits your lifestyle and preferences.
 Some areas might be closer to amenities like shops and restaurants, while others might offer more peace and quiet.
 Once you have a good idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Tumbaco, such as Ecuador Homes Online, Viviun, and OLX Ecuador.
 These websites allow you to filter results based on your preferences, such as the number of bedrooms, price range, and location.
 In addition to online listings, you might also consider hiring a local real estate agent.
 They can help you navigate the local market, arrange viewings, and negotiate contracts.
 Make sure to choose an agent who is familiar with the Tumbaco area and has a good reputation.
 When you find a place you're interested in, arrange a viewing to see it in person.
 This will give you a chance to check the condition of the property, ask questions, and get a feel for the neighborhood.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease, pay any necessary deposits, and sign the contract.
 Make sure to read the contract carefully and understand all the terms before signing.
 Remember, finding a place to live can take time, so be patient and don't rush the process.
-It's important to find a place that you'll be happy with for the duration of your stay in Tumbaco," explained one expat living in Tumbaco, Ecuador.
+It's important to find a place that you'll be happy with for the duration of your stay in Tumbaco," said one person in Tumbaco.

 What do I need to know before moving to Tumbaco?